google-deepmind/1h-videoqa/README.md

 # 1H-VideoQA

-Google DeepMind is open-sourcing its 1H-VideoQA dataset.
+We are releasing 1H-VideoQA dataset as a Kaggle benchmark.
 Please cite https://arxiv.org/abs/2403.05530 if you use this evaluation.

 1H-VideoQA is our own internally "hand-made" dataset of hour long Youtube videos with questions and answers.
-It was built to probe long-context abilities of frontier models.
+It is built to probe long-context abilities of frontier models.
 1H-VideoQA contains 101 5-choice questions collected in-house about 21 YouTube videos, with each video spanning from 40 to 90 minutes long.
-1H-VideoQA has proved to be a quick and nice capability check of long-context multimodal models: performance on this dataset scales gracefully with increased context length, and trivial baselines such as blind or single frame do poorly on it.
+1H-VideoQA has proved to be a quick and nice capability check of long-context multimodal models: performance on this dataset scales gracefully with increased context length, and trivial baselines such as blind or single frame do poorly on it, as seen in graph below.

 ![Gemini 3.5 Flash 1H-VideoQA Scaling Performance](images/scaling_performance.png)